 Renovating your home?
-Here is a basic guide to the main types of paints available and where you would commonly use them.
+Here’s a basic guide to the main types of paints available and where you’d commonly use them.

 Both have advantages in different applications – acrylic paints dry faster, less messy clean-up, and are ideally suited for large broad wall areas inside and outside the home.